 - A. For purposes of this administrative procedure, campus shall mean those places where a student is engaged in an authorized college activity.
-The campus includes property owned or leased by the district; property used by the district for student participation in field trips, field study, athletic competition, or study travel programs; and district or private vehicles while being used for official district business. - B. All students are required to comply with this procedure to remain in good standing and as a condition of continued attendance in any of the district's colleges.
+The campus includes property owned or leased by the District; property used by the District for student participation in field trips, field study, athletic competition, or study travel programs; and District or private vehicles while being used for official District business. - B. All students are required to comply with this procedure to remain in good standing and as a condition of continued attendance in any of the District's colleges.
 Any violation of this procedure will be cause for disciplinary action against the student, up to and including expulsion, and/or may require the student to participate satisfactorily in a substance abuse assistance or rehabilitation program.
 Student discipline shall be accomplished in accordance with the provisions of AP 5520 Student Discipline Procedures. - C. Any student who needs information about substance abuse treatment may consult a counselor, who can provide the student with information about available treatment resources.
-The District does not provide substance abuse treatment. - D. The district shall provide annual notice to its students in the "Standards of Student Conduct" document of the prohibitions stated in this policy, including a description of the health risks associated with drug or alcohol abuse and of the district and community resources available for counseling and rehabilitation of those persons with alcohol or drug- related problems.
-The district shall also provide notice of the consequences of campus illicit drug and alcohol abuse violations, including possible criminal sanctions and student disciplinary action up to and including expulsion pursuant to applicable state law and district policy and administrative regulations.
-The purpose of such sanctions and discipline is to urge the students to begin the personal process of rehabilitation.
+The District does not provide substance abuse treatment. - D. The Vice Chancellor of Academic Affairs (or designee), will ensure that the District's Drug Abuse and Alcohol Prevention Program (DAAPP) will be emailed to all students following the census deadlines for each term, each academic year to ensure all students receive the notification regardless of when they enroll.
+The notification will include the consequences of illicit drug and alcohol abuse violations on campus, including possible criminal sanctions and student disciplinary action up to and including expulsion pursuant to applicable state/federal law and District policy and administrative regulations.
+The purpose of such sanctions and discipline is to urge students to begin the personal process of rehabilitation.
+The notification will provide a list of campus and community resources available to all students, such as counseling and rehabilitation for persons with alcohol or drug-related problems. - E. A review of the District's Drug Abuse and Alcohol Prevention Program (DAAPP) will occur biennially.
+The Vice Chancellor of Academic (or designee), in coordination with the college Vice Presidents of Student Services, will be responsible for conducting the District's biennial review.
+The review will consist of an assessment from several sources, including, but not limited to, surveys of District students and employees and data-related to reports including alcohol and drug incidents that resulted in a criminal or disciplinary investigation.